 Realistically, protection efforts can't ensure protection for all time from all foreseeable risks.
 Nevertheless, protection approaches should work toward an endpoint that legitimately embodies a definable "protected" status over the long term (e.g., years to decades).
 To reiterate from FAQ #3, "... protection is the sustained minimization or avoidance of water quality degradation in a water body due to specific stressors and/or watershed alterations that would present threats to its condition."
-High quality or unimpaired condition alone, without actions intended to maintain or improve this condition, may be "healthy" but is not "protected."
-When asserting that a water body is protected, one should address:

-- The specific protection activities in place that are expected to maintain its environmental and societal benefits; - Significant risks of degradation and whether these are all addressed by protection activities; and - A plausible estimate of the expected duration of the protection activities and their impacts.
+High quality or unimpaired condition alone, without actions intended to maintain this condition, may be "healthy" but is not "protected."
+When asserting that a water body is protected, one should address: the specific protection activities in place that are expected to maintain its environmental and societal benefits; any significant risks of degradation and whether these are all addressed by protection activities; and a plausible estimate of the expected duration of the water body's current protected and high quality status.